espressif/esp-idf/docs/en/api-reference/peripherals/usb_host/usb_host_notes_dwc_otg.rst

 Isochronous
 ^^^^^^^^^^^

-In accordance with the USB2.0 specification, isochronous transfers will execute transactions at the endpoints specified service period (i.e., ``bInterval``) in order to achieve a constant rate of data transfer.
+In accordance with the USB2.0 specification, isochronous transfers executes transactions at the endpoints specified service period (i.e., ``bInterval``) in order to achieve a constant rate of data transfer.
 A particular isochronous endpoint may not execute more than one isochronous transaction within a service period.
 The service period is specified in number of (micro)frames, thus a particular isochronous endpoint will generally execute one transaction every Nth (micro)frame until the transfer is complete.
 For isochronous channels, the service period of a particular channel (i.e., ``bInterval``) is specified via the Host Frame List (see section 6.5 of programming guide for more details).

-However, unlike interrupt transactions, isochronous transactions will not be retried on failure (or NAK), due to the need to maintain the constant data rate.
+However, unlike interrupt transactions, isochronous transactions are not retried on failure (or NAK), due to the need to maintain the constant data rate.

 .. note::